 The same critic, John Merrell, has now won other federal court judgments ordered against her in three additional federal courts.
 In late January 2015 he took down his own critical web site which showcased this case and encouraged other site managers to do the same.

-Less than 33 days later Noreen Renier once again pushed her 30-year old charade upon an audience of 2.4 million listeners.
+Less than 33 days later Noreen Renier once again pushed her 38-year old charade upon an audience of 2.4 million listeners.
 Guest host Dave Schrader asked her "Why is your name not more prevalent out there?"
 Mrs. Renier responded that "The skeptics came in.
 I have one in particular, there are two of them--- but they did so much damage to my career."

 This Global Net Research web site replaces the void created in January 2015 when previous web sites closed.
 GNR will provide a public platform record for Noreen Renier to clarify and respond to our findings.
 And GNR allows a fresh management team including global researchers and investigators to assist in further expansions, including those in our homelands outside the United States.

-Would the four passengers who died have wanted their deaths to be used to promote Noreen Renier on television and radio?
+Would the four passengers who died have wanted their deaths to be used to promote Noreen Renier on TV and radio?
 Would they have wanted her fantasy about their deaths to help sell thousands of her books and DVD's?